xsco/libdjinterop/README.md

 * Crates
 * Play history
 * Engine Library formats associated with other firmware versions
+* DJ record libraries in formats other than Engine Prime

 How Do I Use It?
 ================